The mandatory standard covers requirements for safety marking and installation instructions for basketball rings and backboards.

 The mandatory safety standard does not apply to toy basketball rings or backboards for toy basketball rings.
 A toy basketball ring is defined as 'a miniature basketball ring (with or without a backboard) that is not designed to be permanently fixed to a fixture'.
 Examples include but are not limited to toy basketball rings designed to be used with a miniature soft ball, basketball rings designed to be hung over internal doors or attached to internal doors by way of suction cups or similar temporary means, and miniature portable basketball systems intended for use by toddlers.

-The Consumer Good (Basketball Rings and Backboards) Safety Standard 2017 sets out the mandatory requirements for basketball rings and backboards.
+The Consumer Goods (Basketball Rings and Backboards) Safety Standard 2017 sets out the mandatory requirements for basketball rings and backboards.

 The mandatory standard also provides a transitional period which allows compliance with the previous Trade Practices Regulation (Consumer Product Safety Standard) (Basketball Rings and Backboards) 2005 until 19 December 2018.